-Depending on the type of a network element, there are four types of configuration windows:
+Depending on the type of a network element in our topology, there are 4 types of configuration windows:

 We will change the LAN switch name and data packet scheduling method (from preconfigured First In First Out (FIFO) data packet scheduling method to Weighted Fair Queuing (WFQ) method).